EJFleet/pp2-travel-quiz/README.md

 ### Future Implementations

+I would add features that would allow the user to do the following:
+* Delete an expense
+* Delete a budget
+* Update a budget total
+* Rename a budget
+* See how much they have spent in a particular category
+* See a warning if they have only a certain amount left in a budget
+* Add in how long the trip will be and calculate a daily budget

 ### Accessibility

 ## Technologies Used

 ### Languages Used

+The program was created entirely with Python 3.12.2

 ### Frameworks, Libraries & Programs Used

+gspread - to add, remove and manipulate data in the connected Google Sheets worksheets.

+google.oauth.service_account - for the authentication needed to access the Google APIs for connecting the Service Account with the Credentials function.

+os - to add the clear_screen function to assist in creating a neater flow.

+sys -

+re -

+Google Sheets - for storing and retrieving the budgets and expenses.

+Google Cloud Platform - for the API for connecting to Google Sheets.

-Git - For version control.
+Git - for version control.

-Github - To save and store the files for the website.
+Github - to save and store the files for the website.

-Gitpod - For developing the site.
+Gitpod - for developing the site.

+Heroku - for deploying the app.

+[Codebeautify.org](https://codebeautify.org/python-formatter-beautifier) - for formatting the code.

+[Code Insitute PEP8 Validator](https://pep8ci.herokuapp.com/#) - for validating the Python code.

 [Shields.io](https://shields.io/) for adding badges to the readme.